wallabyjs/console-ninja/README.md

 - `console-ninja npm run dev`
 - `console-ninja yarn node app.js`
 - `console-ninja npx tsx app.ts`

+If `console-ninja` is not available in an external terminal session after executing `Console Ninja: Start` command and reloading your terminal session then you may need to add `~/.console-ninja/.bin` to `PATH` manually.
+On Windows, depending on how you start apps, you may need to restart Explorer process or re-login to the system.

 On UNIX-based systems (e.g. MacOS, Linux) you may [source](https://ss64.com/bash/source.html) the `console-ninja` command for a terminal session.
 After that point, any commands you run in that terminal session will automatically be started with `console-ninja`.
 For example: